MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ### Use the wizard to create a prompt action

- The **Add a prompt action** is a step-by-step guide for how to create a prompt action.
+ The **Add a prompt action** wizard is a step-by-step guide for how to create a prompt action.

  1. The first step is **Action details**.
 In the **Action name** and **Description** fields, add action details like a name and description of the action.